Who runs Animal Services and what do they do?

 Where do the animals come from?

 Most of the animals come in as stray, at-large, and unidentified animals.
-Hundreds are also surrendered by owners who can no longer care for them or who no longer want them.
+Many are also surrendered by owners who can no longer care for them or who no longer want them.
 Some are seized as a result of warrants, arrests, or for for rabies confinement and observation periods after biting a person.

 How can one get involved in helping Animal Services?

 We have a volunteer program that is always open to new members.
 Volunteers walk, train, and socialize dogs; play with animals; bathe and groom animals; assist with adoptions; provide administrative support and data entry; assist in the spay/neuter clinic; promote the organization at outreach events; and assist the shelter staff with a variety of other duties.
 The volunteers truly enhance the lives of the animals in our care.
 You can also join the Verona Street Animal Society and serve on one of the committees (Events, Grants, Marketing/Public Relations, Corporate Relations, Web/Social Media, Education, Newsletter, Mailing List/Database Management).

 I want to volunteer for Rochester Animal Services.
 What do I do?

 - Must be at least 18 years of age (limited duties for ages 14-17)